First Christian Church (Sweet Springs, Missouri)

+Church on 400 Bridge St as seen from the road.

-First Christian Church is a historic Christian church located at 400 Bridge Street in Sweet Springs, Saline County, Missouri.
-It was built in 1882–1883, and is a one-story frame building measuring 45 feet by 60 feet.
+First Christian Church is a historic 180-year-old Christian church located at 400 Bridge Street in Sweet Springs, Saline County, Missouri.
+It was built in 1882–1883 and is a one-story frame building measuring 45 feet by 60 feet.
 It is sheathed in weatherboard and features stained glass lancet windows and a two-story, square, bell tower.

+The church was damaged by a tornado on 18th, 1882, and had to be rebuilt.

 It was added to the National Register of Historic Places in 1980.